vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 ## Inserting Data

 Vuex ORM provides an `insert` method to insert new records to a collection.
-In our example below, we're passing in an array with a single post to insert.
+In the following example, we're passing in an array with a single post:

 ```js
 import { mapRepos } from '@vuex-orm/core'